davidusb-geek/emhass/README.md

 - `solar_forecast_kwp` for the PV peak installed power in kW used for the solar.forecast API call.

+- `SOCtarget` for the desired target value of initial and final SOC.

 ## A naive Model Predictive Controller

 A MPC controller was introduced in v0.3.0.
 This is an informal/naive representation of a MPC controller.